sergeyprokudin/knet/README.md

 # knet
-Tensorflow models and experiments for upcoming knet paper
+Simplidfied tensorflow models and experiments with knet layer

+#Installation